fiveisprime/gh-static-e2e/README.md

 ## Setup

-1. Install the Azure Functions extension
+1. Install the Azure Functions extension.

 1. Run the following to install Azure Functions Core Tools